rjnbaldock/nn_sample/README.md

 ### Prerequisites

-This project is written in python2.7 and requires installation of the python modules numpy, scipy and pathos. https://pypi.org/project/pathos/ numpy scipy and pathos can be installed by doing
+This project is written in python2.7 and requires installation of the python modules numpy, scipy and pathos. https://pypi.org/project/pathos/

+numpy, scipy and pathos can be installed by doing
 ```
 $ pip install -r requirements.txt
 ```